Five Ways to Stop Menopausal Weight Gain Without Dieting (Really!)

 Movement

 Get Moving!
 Find activities you enjoy.
 A walk with a friend and a good chat, stretching for 10 minutes in the morning to your favorite music, or lifting weights for 15 minutes three times a week are perfect places to start.
-Try this medicine ball I got (and asked for) on Christmas to help me stay fit.
+Try this medicine ball I use to help me stay fit.

 There are so many free videos you can follow for instructions and proper technique.
 Find a time that works in your day and stick to it to help prevent loss of muscle mass.
 Post a calendar on your refrigerator or add the activity to your schedule on your phone calendar.
 Habits form quickly when done consistently.
 These activities then become a natural choice your body craves.